Debugging Memgraph

 To find out more about setting core dumps, you can check this article.

-Generating a core dump with Docker Compose
+Generating core dump via Docker Compose

 The setup with Docker Compose is similar to Docker.
 You will need to bind the volume, run Memgraph in privileged mode, and make sure you set no size limit on the generated core dump.